 An ESA letter has to come from a real licensed mental health professional.
 You should be able to contact this professional in case you need additional forms or documents that may require their input or signature.
 A landlord may also want to contact the author of the ESA letter to verify it was written for you.
 You can run into an embarrassing situation if you use a questionable ESA provider that is unresponsive.

 The ESA letter should establish that you have a condition that meets the criteria outlined in the U.S. Department of Housing’s guidelines.
 The letter will recommend an emotional support animal to help deal with symptoms of that condition.
-Remember, ESA registration papers are not required and not recognized by landlords.
+Remember, ESA registration papers are not required and are not recognized by landlords.

 Your Rights as the Owner of an Emotional Support Animal